mickfuzz/makecode-platformer-add-an-enemy/README.md

 ```

 ### We add enemies like we add food. @fullscreen
-We add ememies like we add food to the game.
-Following this tutorial will add static enemies to your game.
-Click on the tilemap image.
-Create a totally Red tile in My Tiles.
-Add one or two red blocks to your first level.

-### We add enemies like we add food. @fullscreen
 For first line here reads ``||loops:for element value of array of all...||``
 it contains a value and a list.
 The loop keeps running until it runs out of a values in the list.
 This means it will create one item of Food for every yellow block.